Serpenseth/SimpleEtherWallet/README.md

 `python v3.8.0`+ is needed on Linux.

 If you are on a distro that uses  `apt`, I have created the `install-depends.sh` script which takes care of all the dependencies for you.

-Simple `cd` to where you have downloaded simpleetherwallet, and run
+Simply `cd` to where you have downloaded simpleetherwallet, and run

 ```
 ./install-depends.sh
 ```

-Then, you run the program by executing the following command:
+Then, you run SimpleEtherWallet by executing the following command:

 ```
 python3 ./simpleetherwallet.py